felipegb94/RapidPT/README.md

 <a name="usagesnpm">
 ## Usage within SnPM
 </a>
+### Prerequistes
+* [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/) - In order to be able to use RapidPT within SPM/SnPM you will need to have SPM12 setup (obviously).
+* [NiFTI] (http://www.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) - You will also need the NiFTI toolset.
+Make sure the NiFTI toolset path is added before you run SnPM.
+* Git (recommended) - The setup below uses git to clone the repositories.
+Instead of cloning them you can also download the zip files from the links given throughout the setup instructions.

+### SnPM + RapidPT Setup
-Currently to use RapidPT with SnPM you will have to download my fork of SnPM (my personal copy of SnPM).
-You have to go to wherever your SPM installation/folder is (mine is under my MATLAB folder) and do the following commands:
+Currently to use RapidPT within SnPM you will have to [download my fork of SnPM](https://github.com/felipegb94/SnPM-devel) (personal copy of SnPM).
+To do this, go to wherever your SPM installation/folder is (mine is under my MATLAB folder) and do the following commands:

 ```
 cd WHEREVER YOUR SPM DOWNLOAD IS